-School detention takes place each Wednesday from 4.00 to 5.00 pm in Room 71 and lasts one hour.
+School detention takes place each Wednesday from 4.05 to 5.05pm in Room 71 and lasts one hour.
 A pupil is put into detention using iSAMS and parents are informed via email.
-House staff and the Deputy Heads monitor the pupil names and their offences using iSAMS.

 School detention is reserved for relatively serious offences.
 Examples of appropriate offences are persistent disobedience or serious misconduct, failure to do another punishment, persistent failure to hand in work or to keep to deadlines.